 - “Why do you think…”

-Once you’ve asked your question, give them time to think before coming up with their answer.
-The younger your child is, the more time should you give to them.
-Young children generally require additional time to decide on an explanation, and how to say it.
+Once you’ve asked your question, give your child time to think before coming up with their answer.
+The younger your child is, the more time you should allow them.
+Young children generally require additional time to decide on an explanation and how to say it.

-When asking open-ended questions, use them as conversation starters, as opposed to information gathering.
+When asking open-ended questions, use them as conversation starters rather than for information gathering.
 You’ll soon experience some of the most interesting conversations.
-You may hear responses you’d never thought they’d come up with.
+You may hear responses you never thought they’d come up with.

 Why Ask Closed-Ended Questions?

 Although open-ended questions are fantastic for sparking conversations, sometimes we need to ask closed-ended ones as well.
-Closed questions are defined as only requiring short or one-word responses, and sometimes, there’s only one right answer (2).
+Closed questions only require short or one-word responses, and sometimes, there’s only one right answer (2).

 Closed questions are good at determining what the child knows.
 Caregivers and teachers often use them to find a starting point for learning.